atahabaki/quickie/README.md

 ## Usage

 1. Install the Quickie Browser Extension from the Chrome Web Store or Firefox Add-ons.
 2. Once installed, simply type the bang of your desired search engine, followed by your search query.
-For example, !y OpenAI searches for "OpenAI" on YouTube.
+For example, `!y OpenAI` searches for `OpenAI` on __YouTube__.
 3. Press enter and enjoy quick access to relevant search results without leaving your current webpage.

 ## Contributing